hashicorp/terraform/website/source/docs/providers/docker/r/container.html.markdown

     `user` or `user:group` which user and group can be passed literraly or by name.
 * `dns` - (Optional, set of strings) Set of DNS servers.
+* `dns_opts` - (Optional, set of strings) Set of DNS options used by the DNS provider(s), see `resolv.conf` documentation for valid list of options.
+* `dns_search` - (Optional, set of strings) Set of DNS search domains that are used when bare unqualified hostnames are used inside of the container.
 * `env` - (Optional, set of strings) Environmental variables to set.
 * `labels` - (Optional, map of strings) Key/value pairs to set as labels on the container.